 Instead of writing for cathartic purposes, Brande’s intention is to get us into the habit of writing itself; training ourselves, and our unconscious self, to write regularly.

-From March 2020, I wrote first thing every morning.
+So, from March 2020, I wrote first thing every morning.
 Admittedly, I got up and made a cup of tea first, but I always followed Brande’s strict instructions not to read anything before writing for fear of contaminating our thoughts with other people’s words.

 On warmer days I would take myself outdoors to write in the early morning sunshine.
 This style of writing was different to expressing negative emotions as I was writing for writing’s sake; describing a dream, the sounds of the birds in the morning, reflecting on the day before or setting my intentions for the rest of the day, rather than using the writing time to dump unwanted feelings.

 Before long, I was looking forward to writing almost as soon as I woke up and sometimes, when I was going to bed, I was already looking forward to the next day’s writing.